Tomazing/StayVision/backend/README.md

 ## Overview

-StayVision's backend provides an API for the "Simulate Your Stay" feature, which uses AI to generate personalized stay experiences based on property information and user preferences.
+StayVision's backend provides an API for the "Simulate Your Stay" feature, which uses AI to generate personalised stay experiences based on property information and user preferences.

 ## Features